 Estrogen in PCOS

-Well, before we get into whether or not soy would be helpful as part of your PCOS diet, we need to understand what our estrogen levels are doing.
+Well, before we get into whether or not soy would be helpful as a part of your PCOS diet, we need to understand what our estrogen levels are doing.
 To do that, we need to know a little bit more about the menstrual cycle.

-At the start of the menstrual cycle, the pituitary gland releases two hormones (follicle stimulating hormone and luteinizing hormone) which causes the ovary to produce estrogen to stimulate the development of follicles to ultimately release the egg.
+At the start of the menstrual cycle, the pituitary gland releases two hormones (follicle-stimulating hormone and luteinizing hormone) which causes the ovary to produce estrogen to stimulate the development of follicles to ultimately release the egg.

-If, for whatever reason, the egg is not released, as is the case in PCOS, the follicle forms a cyst and more estrogen is released to develop more follicles.
+If for whatever reason, the egg is not released, as is the case in PCOS, the follicle forms a cyst and more estrogen is released to develop more follicles.
 This leads to estrogen dominance (3)

 So, we tend to have higher levels of estrogen in the body already.